Radiography - AAS

 - The following course must have been completed with a grade of C or better, or be in progress at the time of application.
 If in progress at the time of application, it must be completed with a grade of C or better by the end of the application term.

-- Successful completion of the three prerequisite courses is defined as:
+- Successful completion of the prerequisite course and supporting courses are defined as:

 - A grade of C or better is required.

 - General Anatomy and Physiology may each only be repeated once.

 - A grade of “W” is considered a repeat.

 Radiography Program Progression Policy

 To advance from one term to the next, students are required to show satisfactory academic performance to meet the requirements of their program and to fulfill all financial obligations to the University.
 Policies for progression within programs are available from the program director and may be more stringent than this policy.

 A. Curriculum and Level of Achievement

-- A minimum grade of C is required for all Radiography courses and the prerequisite to program courses.
+A minimum grade of C is required for all Radiography courses and each of the prerequisite to program courses.
 A maximum of two C grades will be accepted in all remaining liberal arts and science courses.

 BIOL 2400 General Anatomy and Physiology with Lab may only be repeated one time and the repeated grade must be at least a C.

 A grade of W is considered a repeat.

 B. Conditions of Probation

 University probation results if your cumulative institutional GPA falls below 2.00

 C. Conditions for Removal from Probation

-To be removed from probation, the student's cumulative institutional GPA must be 2.00 or above.
+To be removed from probation, your cumulative institutional GPA must be 2.00 or above.